major/rhel7stig-sphinx/doc/source/high.rst

 If an account is configured for password authentication but does not have an assigned password, it may be possible to log on to the account without authenticating.

-Remove any instances of the "nullok" option in "/etc/pam.d/system-auth-ac" to prevent logons with empty passwords and run the "authconfig" command.
+Remove any instances of the "nullok" option in "/etc/pam.d/system-auth-ac" to prevent logons with empty passwords.

+Note: Any updates made to "/etc/pam.d/system-auth-ac" may be overwritten by the "authconfig" program.
+The "authconfig" program should not be used.

 Check
 ~~~~~